at-mb/VF-mitigation/Dash.js/mitigation_explainer.md

   VIDEO FINGERPRINTING SIDE-CHANNEL ATTACK AND MITIGATIONS IN ADAPTIVE STREAMING
 ================================================================================

-Written in the context of: dash.js v5.2.1 mitigation port (Randomised Heartbeat
-+ Continuous Byte-Range), originally prototyped in Shaka Player.

 --------------------------------------------------------------------------------
   1. BACKGROUND: HOW ADAPTIVE BITRATE (ABR) STREAMING WORKS
 --------------------------------------------------------------------------------